 Camera controls have always been used by photographers to change the light values in the final image, Images have been manipulated in the darkroom under the enlarger and in the developing bath, but there were always limits due to the nature of chemicals and film.
 Digital had removed many of those limits.
 The range of control on the camera itself has also increased as manufacturer programme the software on the camera chips to deliver what they perceive the user wants.
 The is a difference between the colour rendering for example in a Canon camera compared to a Fuji.
 As the man said, ‘you pays your money and makes your choice’.
 It is viewer beware.

 My approach is to try to be honest in what I portray.
-Yes, I crop the images, but relative to what I see elsewhere I do not try to improve on the real world, but instead try to show my what I see.
+Yes, I crop the images, but relative to what I see elsewhere I do not try to improve on the real world, but instead try to show my audience what I see.
 The series of prints I am using in this article stand to illustrate this.
-They are cropped from larger pictures, sometimes sharpened to remove some blur coming from the degree of enlargement, but they are largely as seen, manipulated.
+They are cropped from larger pictures, sometimes sharpened to remove some blur coming from the degree of enlargement, but they are largely as seen, unmanipulated.
 As my correspondent suggested, I search for beauty in the world around me whilst in my paintings I dive deeper in search of another kind of beauty, expressing an inner world reflection of the real world that my photography feeds into.
 Sometimes this is driven by imagery from the camera, often camera images are driven by an inner vision.

 I try to carry a camera everywhere with me.
 Seize the moment as it were.
 I have no pretension to be a professional photographer, I try to have an honest eye.
 Frequently describe myself as ‘a happy snapper’ alongside the billions of happy snappers everywhere recording their world (even if their world is just seen through their ‘selfies’).
 Photography has an immediacy that drawing and painting doesn’t.
 But they are not mutually exclusive but are part of the weave that makes my creative cloth.
 Both processes are about looking, developing a practised eye.